Mixed spin-boson coupling for qubit readout with suppressed residual shot-noise dephasing: Mixed coupling and nonlinear readout

-where $\alpha$ is a complex number that describes amplitude of a coherent state in the resonator, $\alpha_{in}$ is the amplitude of the input field $\alpha_{in} = - \epsilon / \sqrt{\kappa}$ and $\epsilon$ is the driving amplitude of the input field.
+where $\alpha$ is a complex number that describes the amplitude of a coherent state in the resonator, $\alpha_\mathrm{in}$ is the amplitude of the input field $\alpha_\mathrm{in} = - \epsilon / \sqrt{\kappa}$, and $\epsilon$ is the driving amplitude of the input field.
 In this equation, we include both the linear and non-linear responses.
-Note that we simulate this equation semi-classically meaning that $\sigma_z$ takes a discrete value of $+1$ or $-1$ for the qubit states $\ket{0}$ and $\ket{1}$, respectively.
-The output field satisfies $\alpha_{out} = \alpha_{in} + \sqrt{\kappa}\alpha$ and the difference in the output field for the qubit in $\ket{0}$ and $\ket{1}$ readily gives us the readout signal-to-noise ratio~\cite{gardiner1985input, stefanski2024flux, sank2025system, didier2015fast, didier2015heisenberg}.
+Note that we simulate this equation semi-classically, meaning that $\sigma_z$ takes a discrete value of $-1$ or $+1$ for the qubit states $\ket{0}$ and $\ket{1}$, respectively.
+The output field satisfies $\alpha_\mathrm{out} = \alpha_\mathrm{in} + \sqrt{\kappa}\alpha$, and the difference in the output field for the qubit in $\ket{0}$ and $\ket{1}$, together with the corresponding optimal matched-filter weight, readily gives us the readout signal-to-noise ratio~\cite{gardiner1985input, stefanski2024flux, sank2025system, didier2015fast, didier2015heisenberg}.

 We also note that the semi-classical approach that we employ here explicitly assumes that the resonator is occupied by a coherent state.
 However, for large nonlinearities, the resonator field may become distorted~\cite{kirchmair2013observation}.
 On the other hand, the semiclassical approach works well if the nonlinearity is significantly smaller than the resonator linewidth~\cite{2020_Andersen_PRApplied_13}.
-Thus, we explicitly design our protocol to operate in the regime of small self-Kerr, although to fully capture the dynamics of the readout, we must perform a full master equation simulation which we will leave for future work.
+Thus, we explicitly design our protocol to operate in the regime of small self-Kerr.
+In Sec.~\ref {sec:fxm}, we will verify this semi-classical approach further with a comparison to a full master equation simulation.